josalbert456/MyTxtReader/README.md

 Event operation is optimized: flip to next or previous page, long touch to show menu

 It is better to rename the BookMarker class PageRecorder.
-Book marker is only a small function or a little flag of it
+Book marker is just a small function or a little flag of it